dolfly/nmdb/doc/guide.rst

 Before you install nmdb, you will need the following software:

 - libevent_, a library for fast event handling.
-- QDBM_, for the database backend.
+- Either QDBM_, BDB_ or tokyocabinet_ for the database backend.

 And, if you're going to use TIPC_: